 COVID-19 response testing is provided for all students and staff at no cost.
 Take home Rapid Antigen Tests (RAT) will be provided to all students and staff who present with symptoms, or who have been exposed to a confirmed positive case (inside or outside of school or work).
-All positive test results must be uploaded into the Daily Pass.
+All test results must be uploaded into the Daily Pass.

-There are three different times when COVID-19 testing is required:
+There are three different scenarios when COVID-19 testing is strongly recommended:

-- 1. Symptomatic testing is for students and staff who are experiencing COVID symptoms.
-Household members of a confirmed positive case may also be offered testing. - 2.
-Exposure testing is for students and staff who have been exposed to a confirmed COVID case. - 3.
-Early Return testing is for students and staff who have tested positive for COVID-19 and need to return from isolation early (after Day 5).
+- 1. Symptomatic testing is for students and staff who are experiencing COVID symptoms. - 2.
+Exposure testing is for students and staff who are confirmed close contacts to a positive COVID case. - 3.
+Early Return testing is for students and staff who have tested positive for COVID-19 and plan to return from isolation early (after Day 5).